macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 54: April 17, 2018

+**Today's Progress**: #R1D54 Started a new project in my Udemy JS course.
+A kata a day keeps the programmer ...happy: "Converting integer to currency format" completed. #Codewars #100DaysOfCode.

+**Thoughts:**

 ## Day 53: April 16, 2018

 **Today's Progress**: #R1D53 Mmm, I love the smell of code in the morning!
 2 new katas completed: "Your order, please" and "Student's Final Grade" #Codewars #100DaysOfCode.